loading

 Practicality played a big role in choosing his college.
 “Honestly, it was really close to my house," he says with a laugh.
 Beyond convenience however, Kuberan highlights Taylor’s open campus concept, which had a lasting impact on his well-being.
 "It really helped my mental health during that period," he explains.
 Being in a campus environment that was filled with sunlight, open spaces, and neighbouring a serene lake surrounded by frolicking ducks (and some geese), allowed him the freedom to take breaks and relax, which in turn boosted his academic performance.

 During his time at Taylor’s, Kuberan was vice president of the student council, which helped him develop his sense of responsibility and hone leadership skills.
-On top of that, Kuberan was heavily involved in the debate team, a continuation of his deep passion from highschool, being awarded the Best speaker in Malaysia at the university level, as well as 3-time best speaker in Asia.
+On top of that, Kuberan was heavily involved in the debate team, a continuation of his deep passion from highschool, being awarded the Best speaker in Malaysia at the university level, as well as 3-time Top 10 best speaker in Asia.

 An important influence during Kuberan’s A-Levels was his Math professor, Ms Logesh.
 Her dedication and encouragement, matched by his own determination, helped him tackle one of the subjects he found most challenging.
 "I never had a natural talent for Math, but she pushed me.
 She was just brilliant.
 Every time I worked hard, she matched by heart.
 She taught and gave back to me and I really appreciated that.”